 The plugin uses the lazy load concept which loads a given image only when it’s visible in the current viewport (visible on the screen).
 It uses jQuery.sonar to do so.

 However, if your blog is not that image-heavy, this plugin won’t be very helpful.
 And it will impact the overall site speed, which P3 will surely let you know of.

 Optimizing your database

 The database is basically what runs your website.
 That’s why optimizing your database can have a significant impact on your site speed.

-The general idea is to: optimize the general structure of tables, get rid of all the unused post revisions, remove spam comments, remove orphan meta data, and clean WordPress core tables.
+The general idea is to: optimize the general structure of tables, get rid of all the unused post revisions, remove spam comments, remove orphan metadata, and clean WordPress core tables.

 If you’re somewhat proficient with MySQL, you can do it manually through phpMyAdmin, but you can also go the easy way and get yourself some more plugins!
-(Activate them selectively like I described above.)
+(Activate them selectively as I described above.)